Enjoy The Perks Of Softened Water in Your Home

-Water softener systems are installed by connecting into your home's water supply system and producing softened water.
-Our Exceptional Service Guarantee promises you will be 100% happy with the work we do, so you know your new water softener system is in good hands.
+Soon, you will see firsthand why ARS®/Rescue Rooter® has so many satisfied customers.
+Our Exceptional Service Guarantee promises you will be 100% happy with the work we do, so you know you’ll be in good hands.
+We are happy to fit your schedule.
 To learn more about our water softener installation service or book an appointment, contact us today!

 What Is a Water Softener?

 Put simply, a water softener is a system that you use to filter the hard water that comes into your home from the local utility, converting it into soft water.

 It’s designed to eliminate magnesium and calcium, minerals commonly found in water that lead to “hard water.”
 The term hard water refers to the fact that it is high in mineral content.

 The problem with hard water and too many minerals suspended in the fluid traveling through your home’s pipes is that positively charged magnesium and calcium bond with other metals that have a negative charge.
 That’s why you will see buildup on a kitchen sink faucet or a shower head.

 Water deposit buildups also affect appliances, such as dishwashers and coffee makers.
 Sometimes, customers contact us complaining that their skin feels dry or irritated, and they can’t seem to get their hair clean enough because of hard water.

 When mineral deposits accumulate in your home’s water heater, it will tend to become less efficient, meaning your heating bill would increase.

 A water softener captures calcium and magnesium by attracting them with a filter built with negatively charged beads made of resin.

 Don’t Delay Water Softener Installation